PolarGeospatialCenter/setsm_postprocessing_python/README.md

 * `res` :: NUMERIC INPUT; This value must be provided in METERS!
 The input resolution value is used to (1) make sure that the selected scenes in the `src` source directory are indicated by their filenames to be of the same resolution, (2) check if strip results already exist in the `--dst` destination directory *and skip processing the strip if any results already exist*, (3) make sure the selected `--mask-ver` filter scheme works with the resolution, and (4) is the resolution included in the filenames of the output strip results files.
 For more information on how condition (1) is enforced (as )
 * `--dst` :: In the OSU-PGC processing scheme, this will be a path to a `*/strips/8m` or `*/strips/2m` folder where the `*` is the same path as given in the commentary for `src`.
 If this argument isn't provided an attempt is made to determine this path by default (as specified in the `--help` text), so if you're following the OSU-PGC processing scheme you don't ever need to provide this argument.
 However, if you think you will be creating both filtered and unfiltered versions of strips (through the `--nowater`/`--nocloud` arguments), I recommend making this path `*/strips/2m_filtXXX` where \[`XXX`\] is the bit-code corresponding to filter components (\[cloud, water, edge\], respectively) applied during the final mosaicking step of the scenes2strips process.
 The bit-code for completely filtered strips is thus `111` while for completely "unfiltered" strips (both `--nowater` and `--nocloud` provided) it is `001`.
 * `--meta-trans-dir` :: This option is useful if either (1) you need to reprocess/recreate strips for some reason and you trust that the coregistration of the scenes in the earlier processing is still sound or (2) you were running scenes2strips with `--save-coreg-step` set to either `meta` or `all` when a crash/abort caused processing to end prematurely and you want to skip redoing the processing of the coregistration step.
 If provided, the program will attempt to read the translation values for scenes from old strip segment *meta.txt* files in the provided directory and use these values for assembling strips in lieu of running the coregistration step.
 If it happens that the scenes2strips process decides to break the new strip into segments differently than it broke for the old strip results in the `--meta-trans-dir` directory, the program will fall back to running as if the argument was never provided *for only that particular strip*.
+* `--hillshade-off` :: By default, 10-meter resolution hillshades are automatically generated for every output strip segment DEM with the filename suffix *dem_browse.tif*.
+This is done by calling the *gdal_translate* and *gdaldem hillshade* programs, so these must be callable from the current shell environment. *gdal_translate* creates a 10-meter downsampled version of the DEM (with filename suffix *dem_10m.tif*) as a temporary file that is fed to *gdaldem hillshade*.
+By supplying this argument to `batch_scenes2strips.py`, you may turn off this additional processing step.
 * `--mask-ver` :: Improvements to the scenes2strips filtering step are currently focusing solely on the *bitmask* version that creates the *bitmask.tif* scene/strip mask component raster.
 Only change this option from its default value (`bitmask`) if for some reason you're interested in seeing what the old masks look like.
 * `--noentropy` :: As noted in the `--help` text, this argument can only be provided along with `--mask-ver=maskv1`.
 You probably won't ever use it.
 * `--nowater`/`--nocloud` :: These arguments allow for producing unfiltered strip results, which is what really differentiates this version of the scenes2strips process from the earlier MATLAB version.
 See subsection "Step 2: Scene filtering and creation of the *bitmask.tif* scene component" above for more information.